Back to Blog

 If you’re considering learning in groups, look for programs designed specifically for home educators that offer small online groups led by experienced educators — a setting where your teen can ask questions freely and learn with peers at a similar level.
 Similar level is the key, not necessarily similar age (remember what I said about each one’s unique learning path and speed of progress? 😊)

-A quick word about 1-1 and large groups (basically the two opposites on the spectrum):
+A quick word about 1-1 and large groups (basically the two opposites of the spectrum):

 Large groups are fine, but if there’s no space for feedback or questions, you may as well just watch recorded video lectures.
 And I say that as a valid option because I offer self-paced learning with prerecorded video theory (and much more), which some learners find just perfect for their learning needs.
 On the other hand, when it comes to 1-1 learning support — often overpraised — it’s good to think whether that’s right for your teen.
 Again, I’ve supported teens for 20 years; most of the time, those were 1-1 sessions.
 But when I started offering learning in small groups with the right system, I got the same results overall for students in groups as those in 1-1 sessions.
 So I personally switched my focus to groups, as that way I can help more students without compromising education quality.
 Therefore, if you want 1-1 tuition, that’s okay.
 But if you want 1-1 solely because you think it’s better than groups, it might be worth doing more research.
 It can save you money and your teen some stress, as being in the spotlight every session isn’t for everyone — especially with maths.
 Unless that’s exactly what you want.
 Then 1-1 help is a great choice.